coyte/golang-demo/docs/index.md

-# Golang Accelerator
+# Golang Demo

-Golang Accelerator documentation
+Golang Demo App documentation

+This is the ddocumentation, for the Golang Demo App.
+A simple one page, webapp, showing the supply chain, of Tanzu Application Platform.

+The webserver, is build using GoLang, the website just a bit of HTML and CSS.